 Ville Loukola, MA (psychology), junior researcher (Principal Investigator)

-Jarno Tuominen, MA (psychology), junior researcher (Principal Investigator)
+Jarno Tuominen, MA (psychology), senior researcher (Principal Investigator)

 Pilleriin Sikka, PhD, (psychology), researcher (Principal Investigator)

 Monash University, Department of Philosophy

 Dr. Jennifer Windt, senior research fellow (Philosophy)